N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Note:

-This slide is the same as the previous one, but now the optional requests with high postponement frequency are colored green to indicate postponement.
+This slide is the same as the previous one, but now the optional requests are marked.
+What we noticed doing this is that often we did not postpone enough requests for later epochs.
+We solve that by applying another cycle of simulations, where we use release dates to prevent the postponed request from being paired with the must-dispatch request.

 ----